xlladdins/xll/README.md

 Handles are used to embed C++ objects in Excel.
 Call `xll::handle<T> h(new T(...))`
 to create a handle to an object of type `T` from any constructor.
-If the cell a function is being called from contains a handle from a previous call then `delete` is called on the corresponding C++ object.
+If the cell contains a handle from a previous call then `delete` is called on the corresponding C++ object.

-Use `h.ptr()` to get the underlying C++ pointer and `h.get()` to get the handle to be returned to Excel.
+Use `h.ptr()` to get the underlying C++ pointer and `h.get()` to get the handle to return to Excel.
 This has type `HANDLEX` and is specified in add-in arguments as `XLL_HANDLEX`.

 To access a handle use `xll::handle<T> h(handle);`.